-In the Junior Freshman (first) year, two of your three courses - art and architecture of Greece and Rome and Introduction to Greek and Roman history - will be shared in common with students of ancient history and archaeology, classics, Greek and Latin.
+In the Junior Freshman (first) year, two of your courses will be shared in common with students of ancient history and archaeology, classics, Greek and Latin.
 In addition you will study mythology and religion.

-- Art and architecture of Greece and Rome an overview of the chief periods and styles in Greek and Roman architecture, sculpture, painting and pottery - Introduction to Greek and Roman history an introduction to the history of Greece and Rome, from the Greek Archaic age to the early Roman principate (c.850BC - AD68) - Mythology and religion the chief Grecian myths, as illustrated in Greek and Roman art and literature, followed by a study of the chief features of Greek and Roman religion
+- Greek and Roman art and architecture an overview of the chief periods and styles in Greek and Roman architecture, sculpture, painting and pottery - Introduction to Greek and Roman history an introduction to the history of Greece and Rome, from the Greek Archaic age to the early Roman principate (c.850BC - AD68) - Mythology and religion the chief Greek and Roman myths, as presented in Greek and Roman literature and art, followed by a study of the chief features of Greek and Roman religion